 Scream Fest is not your average amusement park.
 While others have their fair share of scary moments, particular rides and what-have-you that might score a couple notches on the scream canister a la Monsters, Inc., Scream Fest Houston makes other theme parks look like, well, a beloved Pixar movie.
 [Featured image: @therozyofficial]

 Not for the faint of heart, Scream Fest Houston is a festival for horror fanatics.
-Opening October 1st, will scare the pants off anyone that enters their grounds on weekends running until November 13.
+Opening October 6, the park will scare the pants off anyone that enters their grounds on weekends running until November 12.

 For a little more – just a little – lighthearted fun, the festival will feature a midway filled with Halloween-themed carnival games, vendors, and bars, as well as a big screen where you can watch horror movies, or even take part in shooting zombies.
 Furthermore, Scream Fest gives visitors the chance to take out the walking dead at their Zombie PaintBall attraction – entrance is included in the ticket price, though you’ll have to pay for paint.